-In order for an activity to be problem-solving based, it must ask students to determine a way to get from what is known to what is sought.
+For an activity to be problem-solving based, it must ask students to determine a way to get from what is known to what is sought.
 If students are given ways to solve the problem, it is not problem solving but practice.
 A true problem requires students to use prior learning in new ways and contexts.
 Problem solving requires and builds depth of conceptual understanding and student engagement.

 Problem solving is a powerful teaching tool that fosters multiple and creative solutions.
-Creating an environment where students actively look for and engage in finding a variety of strategies for solving problems empowers students to explore alternatives and develops confidence, reasoning, and mathematical creativity.
-Because the learner is constantly searching for connections on many levels, educators need to orchestrate the experiences from which learners extract understanding Brain research establishes and confirms that multiple complex and concrete experiences are essential for meaningful learning and teaching.
+Creating an environment where students actively look for and engage in finding a variety of strategies for solving problems empowers them to explore alternatives and develops confidence, reasoning, and mathematical creativity.